kubevirt/kubevirt-tutorial/labs/lab3/lab3.md

-# Lab 3: Deploy KubeVirt/CDI/UI
+# Lab 3: Deploy KubeVirt and CDI

 In this section we're going to deploy the following three components:

 * The [KubeVirt Operator](https://github.com/kubevirt/kubevirt) provides a set of Custom Resource Definitions (CRDs) and components required to manage VMs inside Kubernetes
 * The Containerized Data Importer [(CDI) Operator](https://github.com/kubevirt/containerized-data-importer) provides another set of CRDs to facilitate the management of persistent storage for KubeVirt-based VMs
-* The [KubeVirt Web UI](https://github.com/kubevirt/web-ui) provides a graphical environment to manage VM based workloads

 ## Install the KubeVirt Operator